Learning your math times tables can be hard! I want to help you find the method that suits your child best.

 Some kids find this math game fun:

-I spotted this free app on Amazon with 37 nearly 5 star reviews.
+I spotted this free app on Amazon.com with nearly 100 4-5 star reviews.
 I haven't used it myself, but as it's free it might well be worth giving it a go:

 And Times Tables: The Fun Way has nearly 125 5 star reviews.